KTalia/I2DS_Project/README.md

 ```
 ---
 ## Bookstore Data Overview and Resources
 The following table summarizes the datasets scraped from each bookstore along with links to their respective scraper scripts and Jupyter notebooks for data processing and analysis.
-## Bookstore Data Overview and Resources

-The following table summarizes the datasets scraped from each bookstore along with links to their respective scraper scripts and Jupyter notebooks for data processing and analysis.

 | Bookstore              | Number of Categories | Number of Books Scraped | Number of Discounted Books | Scraper Script                                   | Data Notebook                                    |